 I’ve heard about the uranium price making a massive comeback for as long as I can remember.

 It’s never happened.
-But it is true that the industry is so bad and beaten up that it can only go up from here…otherwise there’ll be no market left whatsoever.
+But it is true that the industry is so bad and beaten up that it can seemingly only go up from here otherwise there’ll be no market left whatsoever.

 I prefer to build exposure to commodities elsewhere for the moment.
-But I want to reiterate that the natural resources market is one you should be following now.
+But I want to reiterate that the natural resources market is one to keep an eye on right now.

 Confidence, cash and sentiment is back here with a vengeance.

-It sets the stage for a cracking next 18 months on the ASX.
+It sets the stage for what could be a cracking next 18 months for the ASX.